In Your Darkest Moments,

 Frequently Asked Questions

-A coach serves to actively listen to you, allow you to set your own agenda, offer you support and guidance, help you see things from a different perspective and to cheer you on as you recover.
+A grief and loss practitioner serves to actively listen to you, allow you to set your own agenda, offer you support and guidance, help you see things in a new light and to cheer you on as you recover.

-Is a coach the same as a therapist?
+Is a grief and loss practitioner the same as a therapist?

 No. Although your past is part of your story, we don’t spend a lot of time there.
 Coaching deals primarily with the present moment.
 We discuss what you want to accomplish to move forward, then together, create a concrete plan to get you there.
-Coaching and therapy each have their place and are powerful tools when used properly.
+Practitioners and therapists each have their place and are powerful tools when used properly.

 For your comfort and convenience, individual coaching sessions are done by phone.
-Group sessions meet via Zoom, a free online video conferencing service.
+Group sessions meet via Zoom, a popular online video conferencing service.

 How often will we meet?

-It varies depending on the coaching package you choose.
-Individual seesions offer more days and times to suit your schedule.
-Group coaching meets on either Wednesday evenings or Thursday evenings.
+It varies depending on the service you choose.
+Individual sessions offer more days and times to suit your schedule.
+Group sessions meet at a designated time each week, usually on a weekday evening.